thxyutong/thxyutong.github.io/aboutme.md

 # Research Interests

-My reserch interests lie in machine learning methods for both explicitly and implicitly structured data, e.g. graph representation learning, natural language understanding; and I’m also attracted by general machine learning problems, e.g. multi-task learning, transfer learning.
+My research interests lie in machine learning methods for both explicitly and implicitly structured data, especially for graph representation learning and natural language understanding.
+Besides, I’m also interested in general machine learning problems such as multi-task learning and transfer learning.

 # Research Experience